nsidc/ms2gt/00README.txt

 monotonic across the +180/-180 longitude boundary, and avoids "holes" and "garbage" from appearing in gridded output images created by mod02.pl for grids that include or are close to the boundary.

+As of 0.24, fornav.c was modified to fix a bug such that garbage output was produced when both averaging and a non-zero fill value were specified in chanfile of the mod02.pl script.
+Thanks to Yinghui Liu of SSEC U. of Wisconsin for reporting this bug.